Fireball anti-nucleosynthesis: Propagation and detection

 For the case of anti-deuterium, a robust detection relies on the rejection of backgrounds (particularly $\bar{p}$ and $\text{He}$) that are substantially more abundant.
 As described in \citeR{Aramaki:2015pii}, the latest published AMS-02 anti-deuterium sensitivity curve (shown in \figref{fig:spectra}) is based on an earlier superconducting-magnet configuration for AMS-02, rather than the permanent-magnet configuration actually in use, and cuts off at $\approx 5 \,\text{GeV/nucleon}$.
 Nevertheless, taking that sensitivity, only injections taking place with $\Gamma \lesssim 12$ would result in $\gtrsim 0.1$ expected $\antiD$ events in the parameter space of interest, but it would be challenging on the basis of that sensitivity to simultaneously account for the 7 candidate anti-deuterium events reported in \citeR{TingCERNslides2023} in addition to the candidate anti-helium events.
 That said, an updated study of the AMS-02 anti-deuteron sensitivity would be required to accurately determine whether a single choice of parameters $(X_{\antiD}, \Gamma_{\text{inj.}})$ could achieve this.

 Finally, anti-proton events arising from the fireball are also expected to be observed at AMS-02; indeed, as seen in \figref{fig:spectra}, this flux dominates those of the other species in the parameter regime of interest.
 However, conventional astrophysical sources are responsible for an anti-proton flux that is greater than that created by the fireballs by a factor of $\sim 10^3$~\cite{AMS:2016oqu}.
 Producing sufficiently many events to exceed the uncertainty on this measurement (tantalizing in light of the anti-proton excess of $\sim 10\%$ at similar energies~\cite{Cholis:2019ejx}) would require a greater anti-nucleus injection rate than is favored by the candidate anti-helium observations; see however \figref{fig:AbundanceswithChemPot} in \appref{app:antinucleonFO} (and related discussion) for an alternative parameter point that may be more interesting from this perspective.
+In contrast to the heavier species, secondary production contributes significantly to the $\bar{p}$ flux at low kinetic energy per nucleon, resulting in an approximately flat spectrum that falls off only for $E_k \lesssim 0.7\text{ GeV/nucleon}$ (i.e., below the range shown in the lower panel of \figref{fig:spectra}).
+However, this plateau is observationally unimportant as compared to the peak in the spectrum arising from the primary fireball-injected $\bar{p}$, as the former lies further below the detectable flux level than the latter.
+This feature is absent from the spectra for heavier antinuclei in the ranges plotted owing to the inefficiency of secondary production of heavy nuclei (as discussed in, e.g., \secref{sec:Intro}).